Powered by Coverage.com (NPN: 19966249)

 The best home insurance company for leasing to a renter: USAA

 If you purchased an investment property to rent out, you’ll likely need a home insurance provider that offers either short-term rental coverage or a landlord policy.
-A standard home insurance policy will likely only cover an owner-occupied building.
+A standard home insurance policy only covers an owner-occupied building.
 Landlord insurance, among other things, can provide coverage for a tenant-occupied building.
 Short-term rental insurance can raise your liability limits and offer additional protection for your personal belongings.

 USAA’s rental property insurance program offers strong protection for you and your home, whether you rent out your property for a week, a month or longer.
 If you do not qualify for a USAA policy, Allstate could be a good alternative.
 Its HostAdvantage policy even includes a discount from Merry Maids.